 The winners of the GAconf Awards will be revealed in January by the inimitable Steve Saylor together with a host of special guests.
 You will be able watch the full ceremony on the IGDA-GASIG youtube channel, with audio description, ASL, BSL, and full captions.

-This year’s categories are:
+This year’s finalists are:

 AAA excellence